ChangWeiTan/MultiRocket/README.md

 MultiRocket is on average the current most accurate scalable TSC algorithm, that is more accurate than HIVE-COTE/TDE (HC-TDE).
 ![image](results/figures/cd_multirocket_sota_resample.png)

+The following is the total compute time for 109 UCR datasets.
+Compute times are averaged over 30 resamples of 109 UCR datasets and run on a cluster using 32 threads on AMD EPYC 7702 CPUs.
 ![image](results/figures/timings_vs_minirocket.png)

 ## Reference